Drifter-Supremo/mindful-inkwell-journal/memory-bank/deepseek-poetry-issue.md

 - Calls `/api/generate-poem` expecting a backend API to handle poem generation requests.
 - Uses Firebase for authentication and Firestore for journal entry storage.

-### **Backend / DeepSeek API Integration**
+### **Backend / Claude 3.7 Sonnet API Integration**
 - An Express server (`server.js` in root) was intended to:
     - Provide a `/api/generate-poem` endpoint.
-    - Proxy requests from the frontend to DeepSeek's API using a secure server-side API key (from `.env`).
+    - Proxy requests from the frontend to Anthropic's Claude 3.7 Sonnet API using a secure server-side API key (from `.env`).
-    - Prevent the DeepSeek API key from being exposed to the frontend.
+    - Prevent the Anthropic API key from being exposed to the frontend.
 - The backend is **not being found** by the frontend at `/api/generate-poem`.
     - Possible reasons: backend not running, not listening on the right port, not correctly proxying requests, or frontend not configured to send requests to the correct server/port.